phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 However, optics are not used in most of the code because with the custom hooks we have hidden them.

+They are useful when we have complex state to mutate.
+So mostly in the search state management.

 ## Comment on the useCallback in the state management

 Note the heavy use of useCallback.
 Without them, we would be probably re-rendering the whole application every time the